-Car crashes into Lake Rotoma: Two dead
+Car crashes into Lake Rotoma, near Rotorua: Two dead

 "We had actually driven past the crash site just 10 minutes before we heard the sirens."

-Shane spoke to the Rotorua Daily Post while watching the car wreck be pulled from the water.
+Shane spoke to the Rotorua Daily Post while watching the car wreck being pulled from the water.

-He said the corner has a layby where people diving or swimming often park their cars.
+He said the corner had a layby where people diving or swimming often parked their cars.

 "It would've probably saved their lives, if there were cars parked there."

-Lake Rotoma is the fourth largest lake of the 11 lakes in the Rotorua Lakes district.
+Lake Rotoma is the fourth-largest lake of the 11 lakes in the Rotorua Lakes district.

 Meanwhile, police have confirmed one person is dead after a people mover hurtled down a bank next to SH1 in North Otago this morning.